VA Sleep Apnea Ratings: 2025 Proposed Changes (and Current Rules)

 Current VA Sleep Apnea Disability Ratings

 The 50% rating is the most common because many veterans receive a CPAP prescription.
-However, this is changing in 2025.
+However, the VA has proposed changes to this rule in 2025.

 Why Is the VA Changing Sleep Apnea Ratings?

-However, many veteran advocacy groups argue that these changes unfairly penalize veterans who rely on CPAP therapy, as it fails to acknowledge the long-term health challenges they still face despite using the device.
+Hence, advancements in the treatment and management of sleep apnea have prompted the VA to revise its rating criteria.
+However, many veteran advocacy groups argue that these anticipated changes unfairly penalize veterans who rely on CPAP therapy, as it fails to acknowledge that the lifelong use of the device is itself a burden.

-Major Changes to VA Sleep Apnea Ratings in 2025
+Major Proposed Changes to VA Sleep Apnea Ratings in 2025

-One of the most significant changes in the 2025 rating system is that a CPAP machine alone will no longer guarantee a 50% disability rating.
+One of the most significant proposed changes in the VA sleep apnea rating system is that a CPAP machine alone will no longer guarantee a 50% disability rating.
+This means the elimination of a 30% rating.
 Instead, the VA will assess sleep apnea based on how effective treatment is and the level of impairment experienced by the veteran.

 • 0% Rating: The veteran is asymptomatic with or without treatment.